 Treatment depends on whether the problem is in the adrenal glands, the pituitary gland, or elsewhere.

-If the problem is caused by taking corticosteroid drugs, doctors weigh the benefit of the drug against the harm of having Cushing syndrome.
-Some people need to continue taking the drug even though they have Cushing syndrome.
+If the problem is caused by taking corticosteroids, doctors weigh the benefit of the medication against the harm of having Cushing syndrome.
+Some people need to continue taking the corticosteroid even though they have Cushing syndrome.
 If not, doctors gradually reduce (taper) the dose over weeks and sometimes months.
 During the tapering, the dose may need to be temporarily increased if people become ill or otherwise severely physically stressed.
-Even for weeks to months after corticosteroids have been stopped, people who become ill may need to resume taking the drug because their adrenal glands have not fully recovered from suppression by the corticosteroids.
+Even for weeks to months after corticosteroids have been stopped, people who become ill may need to resume taking them because their adrenal glands have not fully recovered from suppression by the corticosteroids.

 Both adrenal glands may have to be removed if tumors are present in both adrenal glands, attempted removal of a pituitary or other ACTH-secreting tumor is not effective, or blood levels of ACTH are high but an ACTH-secreting tumor cannot be found.
 People who have both adrenal glands removed, and many people who have part of their adrenal glands removed, must take corticosteroids for life.